ahmetsenturk/masters-thesis/content/system_design.typ

 == Hardware Software Mapping

 This subsection describes the mapping of the subsystems onto hardware components, as can be seen in @hw-sw-mapping.
 Students access the Artemis application through the Artemis Client running on their device.
-The Artemis Client is then connected to the Artemis Server running on the University's Data Center, together with Athena.
-Athena is connected to a 3rd-party LLM service provider to generate the feedback, which runs on a dedicated server of the provider's choice.
+The Artemis Client and Athena connect to the Artemis Server running in the University's Data Center.
+Athena connects to a 3rd-party LLM service provider, which generates the feedback on a dedicated server of its choice.

 #figure(caption: "UML Deployment Diagram for the Hardware Software Mapping.
 Showcases the mapping of the subsystems onto existing hardware and software components.", )[
   #image("../figures/hardware.svg", width: 90% ,format: "svg")